Does car insurance cover theft?

 Does car insurance cover theft of personal items?

 Comprehensive coverage does not cover theft of your personal items from your vehicle.
 Depending on your insurer, there may be an optional coverage available within your auto policy for personal property.
 But, the personal property coverage in a homeowners, renters or condo insurance policy helps cover your belongings, even when they're away from your place.
 Personal property coverage has a deductible and a coverage limit.
 In fact, your policy may even state that coverage limits for your personal property are lower when they're away from your place.
 This is sometimes referred to as "off-premises coverage."
-Read your policy or ask your agent so you know how much coverage you have for your stuff while it's in your car.
+Read your policy or ask your insurance provider so you know how much coverage you have for your stuff while it's in your car.

 Tracking devices and auto theft

 You may be able to keep your car safer and help prevent auto theft by installing anti-theft devices or tracking devices.
 For example, you may want to consider installing a steering wheel lock or gearshift column lock.
 Both types of devices make it difficult for a thief to steal your car.